Shikher-Agrawal/SQL_Customers_DB_advanced_querying/README.md

 3. For automation use advance stuff like **Stored Procedures and Views**.
 4. Learn domain knowledge: fiscal year, quarters, profit & loss statements.
 5. Use Google and Chatgpt as mentor whereever find difficulty.

+## Major Insights
+1. Croma operated only in the Indian market.
+2. Croma India sales increase by 180 % in the fiscal year 2021.
+3. The percentage of unique product increase in 2021 vs. 2020 is 36.33%.
+4. Accessories and Networking segments had the highest (34) and lowest (3) increase in unique products, respectively, in 2021 vs 2020.
+5. AQ HOME Allin1 Gen 2 and AQ Master wired x1 Ms had the highest and lowest manufacturing cost, respectively, among all products.
+6. The Top 5 customers who received an average high pre-invoice discount percentage for the fiscal year 2021 and in India are, in descending order, Flipkart, Viveks, Ezone, Croma, and Amazon.
+7. In FY 2020, Q1 (Sep-Nov 2019) and Q3 had the maximum and minimum sold quantity of products, respectively.
+8. For FY 2021, the top 3 products in the N&S, P&A, and PC divisions were pen drives, mouse, and personal laptops, respectively.